• Skip to primary navigation

 Conclusion:

-This Simple 9V Battery Powered Transistor Intercom Circuit is a great budget friendly option for talking over short distances.
+This 9V Battery Powered Transistor Intercom Circuit is cheap and good for short-range talk.

-It has basic parts but still provides clear sound.
+It uses basic parts but gives clear sound.

 References: